Nicotine soap and old roses have something in common – they’re fashion victims.

 It is also illegal for Australians to grow their own tobacco (Commonwealth Consolidated Acts, Excise Act 1901, Section 28), although it self-seeds freely in building sites around Sydney’s Inner West.
 Birds eat the seed.

-Nicotine soap is not organic-approved.
-Personally, I see no reason why this should be the case.
-Nicotine is a natural plant extract, just like pyrethrum.
+Nicotine soap is not organic-approved, although nicotine is a natural plant extract, just like pyrethrum.
+Certified organic nicotine soap is quite practical.

-So don’t do what Wilf did.
-Making your own nicotine soap is now illegal, and this is just for the record.
-So we don’t uninvent it.
+Just don’t do what Wilf did.
+Making your own nicotine soap is now illegal, and what follows is just a historical note for the record:

 Wilf soaked 100g rolling tobacco for one week in one litre of water.